ystamaritq/books-search/README.md

 ## User Story

-`As a user, I want to be able to search for a book, view, and save it. `
+`As a user, I want to be able to search for books, view book details, and save it. `

 ---